orcalabs/dockertest-rs/README.md

     // Define our test instance, will pull images from dockerhub. let mut test = DockerTest::new().with_default_source(DockerHub);

-    // Construct the Composition to be added to the test.
+    // Construct the container specification to be added to the test.
+    //
+    // A container specification can have multiple properties, depending on how the
+    // lifecycle management of the container should be handled by dockertest.
+    //
+    // For any container specification where dockertest needs to create and start the container,
+    // we must provide enough information to construct a composition of
-    // A Composition is an Image configured with environment, arguments, StartPolicy, etc.,
+    // an Image configured with provided environment variables, arguments, StartPolicy, etc. let hello = TestBodyContainer::with_repository("hello-world");
-    // seen as an instance of the Image prior to constructing the Container. let hello = Composition::with_repository("hello-world");

     // Populate the test instance.
-    // The order of compositions added reflect the execution order (depending on StartPolicy). test.add_composition(hello);
+    // The order of compositions added reflect the execution order (depending on StartPolicy). test.provide_container(hello);

     let has_ran: Arc<Mutex<bool>> = Arc::new(Mutex::new(false));
     let has_ran_test = has_ran.clone();